 On Music, Writing & Teaching: Kate makes the connections in this short Q&A, posted on the Director’s Blog for the MFA in Creative Nonfiction at Bay Path University.
-A Bay Path faculty member, Kate mentors first year students over three semesters of writing labs, and supervises the publishing track for second-year MFA candidates.
+The winner of the Bay Path University Award for Distinguished Teaching in 2018, Kate supervises the publishing track for second and third-year MFA candidates.
 To learn more, check out the Bay Path all-online MFA program.
 It’s ideal for the non-traditional student and working writer.

-On Writing & Reading: Kate writes about a reading recluse and her messenger for Yankee Magazine, now available online.
-In posts for the writing blog, Beyond the Margins, she considers a ghostwriting offer and contemplates her dual career in the book business.
+On Writing & Reading: In posts for the writing blog, Beyond the Margins, Kate considers a ghostwriting offer and contemplates her dual career in the book business.
 You can also read this essay adapted from her 2012 acceptance speech for the New England Book Award in Nonfiction, where Kate recounts her journey from reader to writer.

-More Short Work: Kate remembers her mother’s birthday in Eating Cake on 9/11, and muses on our many selves--remembered or forgotten, in Beacon Broadside.
-Other short subjects include: the passing of Ted Kennedy, the monarch butterfly migration, the closing of a tiny Waldenbooks and Cape Codís own idol, Siobhan Magnus.
+On Memory, Identity & Hope: Kate remembers her mother’s birthday in Eating Cake on 9/11, and muses on our many selves--remembered or forgotten, in Beacon Broadside.
+Other short subjects include: the passing of Ted Kennedy, the monarch butterfly migration, the closing of a tiny Waldenbooks and Cape Cod’s own idol, Siobhan Magnus.

 On Facebook?
 Yes, she is.
 And you’ll find more regular updates there, too.
 Kate also tweets, but more often she enjoys listening to distant calls in the forest.
 Visit her on Facebook or follow her light birdsong on Twitter.